AumitLeon/tutoring-forum/README.md

+This project can be reached at http://tutoring-forum.herokuapp.com/.

+Heroku dynos only let you provide one port to the outside world. (https://github.com/facebookincubator/create-react-app/issues/639) Thus, the app has a second heroku app which serves as the public restful api for our primary app.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>